 The PDGA United States Amateur Disc Golf Championship

-2013 competitors score a monster pack valued at over $150, including a personalized Buzzz and a sweet Ogio backpack.
+2013 competitors scored a monster pack valued at over $150, including a personalized Buzzz and a sweet Ogio backpack.

 Click the image to see the full list of gear!